Qiskit/qiskit-basis-constructor/README.md

 This translation plugin is an alternative to the Qiskit standard `translator`, which is an amalgamation of Qiskit's built-in `BasisTranslator` and `GateDirection` passes.
 This plugin is an exposure of a single transpiler pass, `BasisConstructor`, which does both jobs.

+> {!INFO]
+>
+> This package is provided as a public beta version of a plugin that is expected to be rewritten and included in Qiskit proper in the future.
+> This repository and the associated PyPI package will be archived and no further on it will be done once that happens.

 ## Installation

 > [!WARNING]